jonarm/ai-security-llm-governance-controls/README.md

 - [ISO/IEC 42001:2023 — AI Management Systems](https://www.iso.org/standard/81230.html)
 - [MITRE ATLAS](https://atlas.mitre.org/)

+See [`docs/framework-mapping.md`](./docs/framework-mapping.md) for how this program's specific controls map to each framework.

 ---

 ## Related work

 A companion repository, [`erp-identity-security-reference-architecture`](https://github.com/jonarm/erp-identity-security-reference-architecture), covers identity and access security for a Dynamics 365 F&O ERP deployment using a similar threat-model-to-control structure.

 ---

 ## Disclaimer

 This is a portfolio project.
 Contoso Retail Group, its data, and all findings are fictitious.